 Community and online education

-Our popular Toilet Tactic webinar series is running from early August with children’s continence nurse Lisa Smith.
-It covers topics such as bowel and bladder health, toilet training, constipation, bedwetting, daytime wetting, stool withholding, and toilet training for children with additional needs and it’s free to register for one or all of our sessions.
+Our popular Toilet Tactic webinar series ran from August to November 2023 with children’s continence nurse Lisa Smith.
+The series covers topics such as bowel and bladder health, toilet training, constipation, bedwetting, daytime wetting, stool withholding and toilet training for children with additional needs.
+It’s free to register for one or all our sessions.
 We will have further webinars for both adults and children running throughout the year.
 Visit continence.org.nz/pages/Upcoming-Community-Education/301 for details of our webinars.

 CEO, Continence NZ